marmelab/react-admin/docs/AuthRBAC.md

 ## `<List>`

-Replacement for react-admin's `<List>` that adds RBAC control to actions and bulk actions
+Replacement for react-admin's `<List>` that adds RBAC control to actions and bulk actions.

-Users must have the 'create' permission on the resource to see the `<CreateButton>`.
+- Users must have the 'create' permission on the resource to see the `<CreateButton>`.
-Users must have the 'export' permission on the resource to see the `<ExportButton>` and the `<BulkExportButton>`.
+- Users must have the 'export' permission on the resource to see the `<ExportButton>` and the `<BulkExportButton>`.
-Users must have the 'delete' permission on the resource to see the `<BulkExportButton>`.
+- Users must have the 'delete' permission on the resource to see the `<BulkExportButton>`.

 ```jsx
 import { List } from '@react-admin/ra-rbac';